phreeza/manuscript_axon_potentials/doc/manuscript.md

 frequencies in axial direction in [@fig:distscaling]A. The plot is on a double logarithmic scale, meaning that the slope of the curve corresponds to the scaling exponent, and the vertical offset corresponds to the amplitude of the component.
-We observe quadratic scaling with distance for distances larger than $\approx 1$mm, and that the amplitude of the low-frequency component remains larger in the bifurcating case (solid line) than in the non-bifurcating case (dashed line).
+We observe quadratic scaling with distance for distances larger than
+$\approx 1$ mm, but the amplitude of the low-frequency component remains an order of magnitude larger in the bifurcating case (solid line) than in the non-bifurcating case (dashed line).
 Next we examined the high-frequency component ([@fig:distscaling]B).
-Here the asymptotic scaling is also quadratic.
-The difference between the amplitudes is however much smaller than in the low-frequency case.
-This is despite the fact that the difference in amplitudes is the same for short distances, due to the difference in the number of fibers between the cases.
-From this we were able to conclude that the projection zone contributes mainly to the low-frequency dipole moment of the EFP.
+Here the asymptotic scaling is also quadratic for distances $\gtrsim 1$ mm, but the amplitudes are similar.
+The difference between the amplitudes is much smaller than in the low-frequency case, even though amplitudes are the same at short distances $\lesssim 100 \mu$m.
+At these distances, the difference is proportional to the number of fibers, which is larger in the bifurcating case.
+To conclude, the projection zone contributes mainly to the low-frequency dipole moment of the EFP.

-Next we studied the scaling behaviour in the radial direction, perpendicular to the axial direction.
-Since the dipole component becomes zero in the direction perpendicular to the dipole axis, we expected quadrupolar or higher-order scaling behaviour in this case.
+In contrast to the axial direction, the dipole hypothesis predicts a different scaling behaviour of the EFP for the radial direction.
+The dipole component becomes zero in the direction perpendicular to the dipole axis, and we thus expected quadrupolar or higher-order scaling behaviour in this case.
 In [@fig:distscaling]C we can see that this is indeed the case for the low-frequency component.
-The potentials scale as
-$r^{-3}$, and the amplitude is roughly unchanged.
-The high-frequency component also decayed cubically in the radial direction ([@fig:distscaling]D), and the difference in amplitude was slightly diminished.
+The potentials scale as $r^{-3}$, and the amplitude is roughly unchanged.
+The high-frequency component also decayed cubically in the radial direction ([@fig:distscaling]D), and the difference in amplitudes was slightly diminished.

-To better understand the frequency-specific contributions to the dipole moments, we calculated the scaling behaviour for each frequency individually and determined the amplitude of the dipole moment by fitting a straight line with slope -2 to the double logarithmic scaling.
-The y-intecept of this straight line then gave us the dipole moments.
-These dipole moments are shown in [@fig:distscaling]E. We can see that the dipole moment in the bifurcating case (solid line) exceeds the non-bifurcating case (dashed line) for low frequencies.
+To better understand the frequency-specific contributions to the dipole moments, we calculated the scaling behaviour as a function of frequency.
+The amplitude of the dipole moment was determined by fitting a straight line with slope $-2$ to the double logarithmic scaling of the power spectral density.
+The power spectral density was averaged over a frequency band 500 Hz wide, and the fit was performed for distances $> 1$ mm.
+The y-intecept of this straight line then gave the dipole moments.
+Frequency-specific dipole moments are shown in [@fig:distscaling]E. We can see that the dipole moment in the bifurcating case (solid line) exceeds the non-bifurcating case (dashed line) for low frequencies.
 The dipole moment of the bifurcating case has a maximum at around 1 kHz, while in the non-bifurcating case it decays monotonically.
 For higher frequencies, the moments become roughly equal.

-Next we performed the same analysis for the quadrupole moments ([@fig:distscaling]F).
-Here the moments are similar for very low frequencies, then diverge at intermediate frequencies, before aproaching each other again for high frequencies.
+The dipolar component will dominate the EFP at long distances in all directions except for those perpendicular to the dipole axis.
+At shorter distances, and in the plane perpendicular to the dipole axis, the quadrupolar component becomes important.
+For this reason we performed the same analysis for the quadrupole moments ([@fig:distscaling]F).
+Here the moments are similar for very low frequencies, then diverge at intermediate frequencies, before approaching each other again for high frequencies.
 The quadrupole moment of the bifurcating case has a maximum at around 2kHz.

 In [@fig:distscaling]G we compare the relative impact of the projection zone on dipole (red line) and quadrupole moments (black line), by plotting their ratios of across frequencies.
-Here we can see that for low frequencies, the ratio for the quadrupole moment approaches 1, meaning that there is no additional contribution from the projection zone.
+Here we can see that for low frequencies, the ratio for the quadrupole moment approaches unity, meaning that there is no additional contribution from the projection zone.
 The dipole moment approaches a factor of 10, meaning that the projection zone contributes.
 In both components, the contribution is maximal for intermediate frequencies, with the maximal dipolar